 Old and new

 Wrexham has been a market centre since the medieval period, long before it rose to prominence in the late 18th century as a hotbed of the Industrial Revolution, and despite its modern pedestrianised shopping, Wrexham has managed to retain the atmosphere of a historic town.
-We are investing with a new £4.5m into a brand new art, culture & markets hub (Tŷ Pawb) which opens in April 2018 and will supplement our current heritage offer which includes the County Borough Museum.
+We opened Tŷ Pawb in April 2018, a new £4.5m art, culture & markets hub that supplements our current heritage offer which includes the County Borough Museum.
 We are proud of our UNESCO World Heritage Site – the Pontcysyllte Aqueduct and Canal which draws in thousands of global visitors each year.
 In addition to two National Trust properties and three of the seven wonders of Wales Wrexham also has a reputation for putting on large scale events from Rugby League World Cup matches to open air pop concerts.

 Wrexham also has a large University, Museum and excellent sporting facilities – it’s a place that’s looking to the future.